Welcome to today's edition of the Rush 24-7 podcast.

 But the stuff that he was talking about last night are things that he has rejected philosophically that he doesn't really believe in.

-So it's it that that's the one upper, if you want to, if you want to stretch and uh take an upper, try to find one in it.
+So that's the one upper, if you want to stretch and take an upper, try to find one in it.

 The overall concern for me is just the disconnect that I feel from just that whole thing.